sterlingbaldwin/scalable_project_3/README.md

 	* Ships: These carry messages between stations, and exchange them with other ships.
 	* Physics Simulator: In the real world we would call this base reality, however since were not actually sending email to Neptune we’ve gotta simulate it somehow.
 The physics simulator keeps track of the global state of the system, and mediates communication between the other entities.

+Each of the entities exists in a sepperates process, and must use HTTP to communicate.
+The entities will be spread over the available raspberry pis.
+Although we only have two pis to work with, the design should work with any number.
+During initialization, the simulator is created first, and sits waiting for entities to connect to it.
+As each ship and station is instantiated, it will reach out to the simulator to register its existance.

 ## Message

 The message object is our atomic data unit and consists of the following: